1andreh/-SP24-IXD256-AndrewHuang/Assignment3/two_sketches.md

         time.sleep(1)
     time.sleep_ms(100)
 ```
-In the state **_ON_**, the vehicle moves forward as the servos move in that direction when light is detected.
-Servo movement stops (.move(90)) when no light is detected - when light value exceeds 40000.
+In the **_ON_** state, the vehicle moves forward as the servos move in that direction when light is detected.
+Servo movement stops (.move(90)) when no light is detected, indicated by a light value exceeding 40000.

 ### 'DANCE' State:
 ```